Chem 105-151: ALEKS

 - On the next screen you will receive your ALEKS login name and a temporary password, and you will have the chance to chance your temporary password.
 We recommend that you change your temporary password.

-- After the plug‐in has been installed, you will learn how to input mathematical and chemical answers into ALEKS.
+- You will learn how to input mathematical and chemical answers into ALEKS.
 This should take approximately 10 minutes.

 - Once you have completed the input tutorial, ALEKS will prompt you to complete the Initial Assessment, which will take 60 – 90 minutes.
 You may choose to complete the Initial Assessment later.
 You may also start the assessment and then take a break and come back later to finish.